Chevrolet: 1970s and 80s Badge Engineering

+2000s

 In 2000, Chevrolet brought back the iconic Impala, although unlike its predecessors, this car was a mid-sized front-wheel drive four door sedan.
 It was produced until 2020, and the last generation (2014-2020) was larger and classified as a full-size passenger car.

 In 2005, General Motors re-launched the Chevrolet marque in Europe, using rebadged versions of the Daewoo cars produced by GM Korea.

+The Great Recession to the present

-The Chevrolet division largely recovered from the economic downturn of 2007–2010 through launching new vehicles and improving existing lines.
-GM began developing more fuel efficient cars and trucks to compete with foreign automakers.
-In late 2010 General Motors began production of the plug-in hybrid Chevrolet Volt, sold as the Opel/Vauxhall Ampera in Europe, which received multiple awards including the 2012 North American Car of the Year, European Car of the Year, and World Green Car of the Year.
+The 2008 financial crisis resulted in the bankruptcy of GM and subsequent discontinuation of GM brands such as Pontiac and Saturn.
+Some models such as the Captiva would be consolidated into Chevrolet's lineup as GM began developing more fuel efficient cars for the brand to compete with foreign carmakers.
+In late 2010, General Motors began production of the plug-in hybrid Chevrolet Volt, sold as the Opel/Vauxhall Ampera in Europe, which received multiple awards including the 2012 North American Car of the Year, European Car of the Year, and World Green Car of the Year.
 The Volt/Ampera family was the world's best selling plug-in electric car in 2012 with 31,400 units sold.
 The Opel/Vauxhall Ampera was Europe's top selling plug-in electric car in 2012 with 5,268 units, representing a market share of 21.5% of the region's plug-in electric passenger car segment.
 Combined global Volt/Ampera sales passed the 100,000 unit milestone in October 2015.
 As of June 2016, the Volt family of vehicles ranks as the world's all-time top selling plug-in hybrid, and it is also the third-best-selling plug-in electric car ever, after the Nissan Leaf and the Tesla Model S. Volt sales in the American market passed the 100,000 milestone in July 2016.

 In October 2016, GM began production of the Chevrolet Bolt EV, the first ever affordable mass market all-electric car with a range over 200 mi.
 The Chevrolet Bolt won several awards including the 2017 Motor Trend Car of the Year award, the 2017 AutoGuide.com Reader's Choice Green Car of the Year, Green Car Reports Best Car To Buy 2017, Green Car Journal's 2017 Green Car of the Year, and was listed in Time magazine's Best 25 Inventions of the Year of 2016.

 On February 14, 2021, Chevrolet unveiled the 2022 Bolt EUV and redesigned Bolt EV.